jameseh96/pdu/README.md

 You may wish to do this in a virtualenv.

-Alternatively, following the `cmake` steps below will produce a platform-dependent module - for example on MacOS this may be named `pyprometheus.cpython-39-darwin.so`.
+Alternatively, following the `cmake` steps below will build pyprometheus, producing a module with a platform-dependent name - for example on MacOS this may be `pyprometheus.cpython-39-darwin.so`.

 This can be found either in `<build dir>/src/pyprometheus` or in your chosen installation prefix.
-To use this without using `setup.py`, simply ensure the containing directory is in your `PYTHONPATH`.
+This can be used without installing with `setup.py`, simply ensure the containing directory is in your `PYTHONPATH`.

 Example usage: